6 Tips to Get Rid of Pesky Mosquitoes, Ants, and Wasps

 Though the formal definition of a bee sting strictly means a sting from a bee (honeybee, bumblebee, sweat bee, etc).
 In the vernacular, it can mean a sting of a bee, wasp, hornet, or yellow jacket.
 Some people may even call the bite of a horsefly a bee sting.
 The sting of most of these species can be quite painful and are therefore an object of dread for many people.

 If you can draw the stinger out before applying medication, be sure to do that.

-There are several natural remedies that can be used for bee stings:
+Once you've done that, here are a handful of natural remedies that can be used for bee stings:

-Simply make a paste, combining the soda with a little water and apply to affected area.
+- Baking Soda: Simply make a paste, combining the soda with a little water and apply it to affected area.

-No, this is not a typo.
+- Urine: No, this is not a typo.
 Applying urine to a bee sting works.
-And the urine doesn't have to be yours.
-Eewww!
+And it doesn't even have to be yours.